The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Pricing

-Plain offers transparent, team-based pricing starting at $39/seat/month that scales with your support organization rather than penalizing you for customer growth.
+Plain offers transparent, team-based pricing starting at $35/seat/month that scales with your support organization rather than penalizing you for customer growth.
+No per-resolution AI fees, no surprise overages.
 Start a free 14-day trial.

 2. Zendesk – Best for large enterprise B2B operations